zyf0717/zyf0717.github.io/_posts/2020-08-17-whatsapp-chat-dashboard.markdown

 ![Dash dashboard](https://zyf0717.github.io/assets/images/dash-dashboard.png)

-During this dashboard-creation process, I have also completed a [Plotly and Dash Udemy course](https://www.udemy.com/course/interactive-python-dashboards-with-plotly-and-dash/), which provided me a basical level of Dash knowledge to be able to create my own dashboards.
+During this dashboard-creation process, I have also completed a [Plotly and Dash Udemy course](https://www.udemy.com/course/interactive-python-dashboards-with-plotly-and-dash/), which provided a basic level of Dash knowledge.
 Important takeaways were callbacks with and without state, and layout updating.

 Next, I will be attempting to deploy this dashboard on my own site hosted on either a Google Cloud Platform virtual machine or my own server.